jonnor/ESC-CNN-microcontroller/report/report.md

 This makes Urbansound8k a relatively challenging dataset.
 For figure \ref{urbansound8k-examples} sounds with clear occurences of the target sound were chosen.

-The dataset comes pre-arranged into 10 folds.
-A single fold may contain multiple clips from the same source file, but the same source file is not used in multiple folds to prevent data leakage.
-Authors recommend always using fold 10 as the test set, to allow easy comparison of results between experiments.

 ## Hardware platform